 Nine years ago, Ontario introduced distracted driving laws, yet 700 deaths have resulted from distracted-driving collisions since then.
 As of September 1, 2015, Ontario increased the fines and penalties for distracted driving.

 Should you be convicted of distracted driving, you will be fined $400, plus a victim surcharge and court fee, for a total of $490 if settled out of court.
 Should you receive a summons or choose to fight your ticket, you could be fined up to $1,000.
-In both cases, three demerit points will be applied to your driver’s record.
+In both cases, in Ontario, three demerit points will be applied to your driver’s record.

 The Ministry of Transportation warns distracted drivers they may be charged with the offense of Careless Driving under the Highway Traffic Act or even Dangerous Driving under the Criminal Code of Canada.
 These are serious charges that carry heavy fines of up to $2,000, a licence suspension or even a jail term.